-12.1 RTÉ shall maintain appropriate cost accounting systems in respect of Access, including Associated Services and Associated Facilities, referred to in section 7, as may be agreed with ComReg from time to time.

-- 12.2 Having regard to section 3.3 of this Decision Instrument, RTÉ shall be subject to a price control obligation in the form of an obligation of cost orientation, as regards the prices charged by it to any Broadcaster for Access, including Associated Services and Associated Facilities, referred to in section 7. - 12.3 In particular, RTÉ shall ensure that its charges in respect of Access, including Associated Services and Associated Facilities, referred to in Section 7 are no more than the Fully Distributed Costs using the Historical Cost Accounting methodology, adjusted, where appropriate for non-relevant costs, as described in Annex 1, allowing for a reasonable rate of return as determined by ComReg Decision D10/20 of 14 October 2020 (ComReg Document 20/96) as may be amended or otherwise replaced from time to time.
+- 12.1 RTÉ shall maintain appropriate cost accounting systems in respect of Access, including Associated Services and Associated Facilities, referred to in section 7, as may be agreed with ComReg from time to time. - 12.2 Having regard to section 3.3 of this Decision Instrument, RTÉ shall be subject to a price control obligation in the form of an obligation of cost orientation, as regards the prices charged by it to any Broadcaster for Access, including Associated Services and Associated Facilities, referred to in section 7. - 12.3 In particular, RTÉ shall ensure that its charges in respect of Access, including Associated Services and Associated Facilities, referred to in Section 7 are no more than the Fully Distributed Costs using the Historical Cost Accounting methodology, adjusted, where appropriate for non-relevant costs, as described in Annex 1, allowing for a reasonable rate of return as determined by ComReg Decision D10/20, as may be amended or otherwise replaced from time to time.

-PART IV - FURTHER GENERAL PROVISIONS AND EFFECTIVE DATE
+PART III - FURTHER GENERAL PROVISIONS AND EFFECTIVE DATE